loritsi/saltPAPER/README.md

 # saltPAPER

-a game engine built on pygame-ce
+a framework built on top of pygame-ce to make development easier for my own purposes

 ## requirements